 I, then, answered with an internal frown as a response to this unwanted intervention: “of course the metaphysical doesn’t exist!!
 Nothing else exists outside the senses.
 It’s simple.”

 The speaker then, to my amazement, set me a challenge.
-He spoke to me, telepathically, saying: “ I will prove to you that there is more to life than that which could be perceived by the senses.
+He spoke to me, telepathically, saying: “ I will prove to you that there is more to life than what could be perceived by the senses.
 You now think that you are going back home to be welcomed by your mother as you have always done for the last ten years.
-I can assure you that on this occasion, your mother is not at home. ”
+I can assure you that on this occasion, your mother is not at home.”

 Being part of a traditional lower-middle-class family enabled my mother to remain a housewife (although we always had to live on a tight budget).
 Therefore, she was always available to welcome me home when I came back from school.
 As a result, a key was never cut for me.
-So, at the age of 15, I had developed enough trust in my mother’s availability and reliability to believe that she will always be there for me when I came back from school, in the same way that I developed trust in the coming of tomorrow and summer holidays.
+So, at the age of 15, I had developed enough trust in my mother’s availability and reliability to believe that she will always be there at home when I came back from school.

 At that stage of the conversation, I was already a step away from the door.
 I wanted to say to the voice that this was impossible.
 My mother never went anywhere before without letting me know first, making proper arrangements for me to be able to access the house, or sending for me to join her wherever she was.